-The fields themselves are used to graze animals, so be respectful and watch your step if walking across the fields.
+The fields are used to keep grass track graze animals, so be respectful and watch your step if you walk across the fields.

-There are sealed paths going everywhere you need to go when visiting Downhill Demense, but occasionally kids will stray off the paths.
+Sealed paths go everywhere you must go when visiting Downhill Demense, but occasionally, kids will stray off the trails.

-You also get spectacular views of Mussenden Temple from Downhill Beach itself which is accessible to the west on foot or by car.
-Though it is possible to walk down from the estate to the beach, it's quite a walk down, and what we would call a strenuous walk back up.
-We would suggest you definitely drive down - but don't drive by...
+You also get spectacular views of Mussenden Temple from Downhill Beach, accessible to the west on foot or by car.
+Though walking down from the estate to the beach is possible, it’s quite a walk down and what we call a strenuous walk back up.
+We suggest you drive down – but don’t drive by…

 Downhill Beach is gorgeous.
-Downhill Beach is West (and below) Mussenden Temple and is a beautiful golden sandy beach with a celebrated grasslands and sand dune system.
-You can either park just off the road at the bottom of the hill or drive unto the beach under the tunnel.
+Downhill Beach is West (and below) of Mussenden Temple.
+It is a beautiful golden sandy beach with celebrated grasslands and a sand dune system.
+You can park just off the road at the bottom of the hill or drive to the beach under the tunnel.